x-anudeep/Multi-Agent-Intelligence-Engine/docs/live-demo.md

-# Phase 5: Live Demo Experience
+# Live Demo Experience

-## Objective
+## Purpose

-Wrap the platform in a recruiter-friendly live demo that can be launched locally and used to walk through enterprise workflow execution in real time.
+Wrap the platform in a local browser experience that makes workflow execution easy to inspect in real time.

-## Deliverables
+## Core Components

 - standard-library live demo server with browser UI
-- curated recruiter walkthrough scenarios
+- curated scenario presets
 - analyst-style dashboard for routing, governance, retrieval, and reporting
-- one-command launch path and portfolio-ready documentation
+- one-command launch path and user-facing documentation

 ## File Layout